PierreQuentel/bihan/README.md

 Mapping control
 ---------------
-bihan makes sure that a url matches only one method in a _registered module_.
-Otherwise it raises a `RoutingError`, with a message giving the scripts and methods that define the same url.
+If the same tuple (HTTP method, url) is defined for 2 different methods, a `RoutingError` is raised, with a message giving the scripts and methods that define the same url.

 Application attributes and methods
 ==================================